nabil-hassan/github-actions-sandbox-v2/14-matrixes/matrixes.md

         shape: circle
 ```

-NB excludes will not apply to an includes permutation that contains a key value that does not exist.

-For example below, there is no `size` value of `medium` so the exclude directive is not applied.
+NB if an `include` permutation exists which is matched by an `exclude`, the include will always override .

-As you can see below, this means that we get a run for the medium green circle.
+For example below, we explicitly `include` a large green circle.

 ```yaml
 strategy: